BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Better Loot Mod/README.md

  * Enforced our blue-rarity lockers a little more thoroughly -- previously it was just SMGs/Pistols forced to blue, and other item types (shields, grenades) pulled from our main pools.
+ * Dumpsters, Bandit Coolers, and Cardboard Boxes will only ever spawn common weapons, when they spawn weapons (previously they used the vanilla game's probabilities for rarity)
  * Refactor a lot of probability variables *(shouldn't actually have an effect on the mod, though it was a pretty big internal change)*